 Insight: This sort of true “out of box” or disruptive thinking can only emerge from experiences gained from outside the field of practice.
 Different industries, cultures and disciplines invent different methods to deal with more or less similar challenges.
 It is the breadth of experiences and diversity of exposures rather than specialization that has the strongest potential of producing true out-of-box solutions.
 So, whether you’re learning or hiring, reach out beyond the boundaries of your field of practice and geography.

 6. Beating the Clock

-The Bar Lev line was essentially designed to serve as a “stop line” that will permit Israeli forces enough time to mobilize the reserves and launch a crushing counter attack.
+The Bar Lev line was essentially designed to serve as a “stop line” to permit Israeli forces enough time to mobilize the reserves and launch a crushing counter attack.
 The Suez Canal was 120 – 220 meters (590-720 ft) wide and approximately 18 m (59 ft) deep; a unique barrier that Moshe Dayan, Israel’s then Defense Minister, described as “one of the best anti-tank ditches in the world”.
-Adding to that the 20 m high sand barrier, the Israeli military were confident that the Egyptians may be able to achieve, at best, just a few penetrations and that they, the Israelis, will still be able to outpace the Egyptians in the build up of a superior firepower at the frontline.
+Adding to that the 20 m high sand barrier, the Israelis were confident that the Egyptians may be able to achieve, at best, just a few penetrations and that they, the Israelis, will still be able to outpace the Egyptians in the build up of a superior firepower at the frontline.

 Water Cannon in Diplomacy

 Five years following the Yom Kippur war, the Water Cannon approach was deployed once again, but this time by Egyptian diplomacy.
 When the door of the presidential jetliner opened, neither the senior Israeli officials that gathered at Ben Gurion airport nor the public fixated around TV screens were quiet certain if it was indeed the Egyptian president Sadat who will appear or his paratroopers.